religiosa1/en_ru_le_bot/README.md

 really mute anyone all that often, it's more of a scare-tactic to show it has teeth (otherwise users just ignore the bot).

+## Captcha System

+The bot includes an anti-spam captcha system to prevent bot accounts and spam.
+When enabled, new members must solve a simple arithmetic question to prove they're human.

+### How It Works

+1. **New Member Detection**: When someone joins the chat, the system detects the new member through Telegram's chat member events
+2. **Bot Handling**: If the new member is an official bot:
+   - If bots are disabled (`/captcha_bots` off), the bot is immediately banned
+   - If bots are enabled, they join without verification
+3. **Human Verification**: For human users, the system:
+   - Generates a simple arithmetic question (e.g., "What is 9 + 7?")
+   - Posts the question mentioning the user in both English and Russian
+   - Sets a timer for verification (default: 20 minutes)

+### Verification Process

+- **Message Deletion**: All messages from unverified users are automatically deleted
+- **Answer Checking**: User messages are checked against the expected answer
+- **Attempt Tracking**: Failed attempts are counted (max 7 attempts)
+- **Progressive Warnings**: Every 3rd failed attempt repeats the same question, in case user missed the original one.
+- **Timeout/Ban**: Users who exceed max attempts or don't respond in time are banned
+- **Success**: Correct answers immediately remove verification requirement

+### Technical Implementation

+The captcha system uses:
+- **Automatic cleanup**: Old verification data expires after 1 day
+- **Message tracking**: Captcha messages are tracked and can be cleaned up
+- **Username mapping**: Bidirectional username↔userId mapping for admin commands
+- **Background jobs**: Periodic cleanup of expired verifications
+- **Error handling**: Graceful handling of message deletion failures

+The system is disabled by default and must be explicitly enabled by admins.

 ## Storage:

 The bot uses a hybrid storage approach with different data stored in memory vs Valkey: